reisalex/pyAGADIR/pyagadir/data/README.md

 ## table_4b_lacroix
 Energy contributions in cal/mol Kcal/mol * 100 of the non-charged side chain-side chain interactions between the different amino acids at positions i,i+4.

 The interaction free energies correspond to those between non-charged residues, or in the case of two residues that can be charged to those cases in which at least one of the two is non-charged (the interaction is scaled according to the population of charged and neutral forms of the participating amino acids).

+## pka_values
+The pKa values for N- and C-termini as well as ionizable side chains when incorporated in a peptide.
+The values are from Nozaki and Tanford 1969 (https://doi.org/10.1016/S0076-6879(67)11088-4).